Sonic Wings

 Endurance Mode:

 At the player select screen, hold the R button then press A, Left, Y, Right, X, Down, B, Up on Controller 2.
-You'll play a special version of the game in which you face all of the bosses.
+You'll play a special boss rush version of the game.

 Play as Rabio: